Siva is a risk manager, watch enthusiast, music lover, and wine student who likes to explore and travel the world through photography.

 Watches Are Portable Wealth

-In an earlier article about my experience owning a Patek Phillipe watch, I mentioned the importance of buying a watch not just because you like it but because it retains value.
-I would shy away from using the word "investment" here, but I see watches as not just wearable art, but a store of value and wealth that is portable.
+We buy watches not just because we like them, but because they retain value.
+I would shy away from using the word "investment" here, but I see watches not just as wearable art but also as a store of value and wealth that is portable.

-I would like to share below the six-step process I followed in acquiring my watch.
-I paid for my watch using the cashflow from other assets.
-In other words, my watch has become a "free" asset which has been fully paid for.
+Below is the six-step process by which I acquired my watch.
+I paid for my watch using the cash flow from other assets.
+In other words, my watch has become a "free" asset that has been fully paid for.
 The Patek 5712R watch I bought in 2015 has appreciated 30% in the secondary market today.

 1. Choose Your Watch

 - Decide which watch you would like to buy.

 - Identify both its retail price (after any discount) and its resale value.
 99% of watches that are sold at a retailer lose value once you walk out of the shop.
 To find resale value, ask secondhand watch dealers what price they would pay for the watch, and check the price used watches are selling for on the market.
 Watch dealers make a profit on the difference between the buy and sell prices.

 - If you would like to buy a watch that has low resale value, I would urge you to buy it on the secondhand market so your downside is limited.
 Bargain hard for a good deal.